Brought to you by Senior Research Analyst Wayne Shum

 Figure 4: Valocity Value Movement – Year on Year Comparison

-The national median sale price declined to $735,000, reflecting a shift in market activity toward lower price segments compared with the peak levels of 2021 and 2022.
-This trend highlights buyers’ caution in taking on larger mortgages, in contrast to the higher borrowing appetite observed during the low-rate period of 2021.
+The national median sale price slipped to $750,000, highlighting a shift in market activity toward lower-priced properties compared with the peak levels of 2021 and 2022.
+This trend reflects growing buyer caution and a reluctance to take on larger mortgages – a marked contrast to the stronger borrowing appetite seen during the low-interest rate environment of 2021.

 Figure 5: Median Sales Price (Settled Sales Only)